saturnlighting/literature-review/README.md

 # Introduction

 Benefits of active travel are well established in the literature.
-It improves physical, mental, and social health; reduces air pollution and noise, carbon emissions, and congestion; and it is inclusive and reduces inequalities.
+Active travel improves physical, mental, and social health; reduces air pollution and noise, carbon emissions, and congestion; and it is inclusive and reduces inequalities.
 A large number of variables (individual, social, and environmental) can affect an individual’s decision to walk and cycle.
 Darkness is one of the environmental factors that has been found to affect walking the most.
 Less studied has been the influence of darkness in cycling uptake.

 There is no academic paper that reviews the international literature available on the relationship between active travel and road lighting.